 At the heart of the mandate of the Joint Admissions and Matriculation Board (JAMB) is the placement of suitably qualified candidates into tertiary institutions in conjunction with the institutions.
 In furtherance of this mandate, JAMB introduced (in 2017) and deployed the Central Admissions Processing System (CAPS).

-In 2018, JAMB introduced CAPS Version 2 which is to be used for the 2018 / 2019 Admissions Exercise.
+The following year (in 2018), JAMB introduced CAPS Version 2 which has been in use till date.
 In CAPS Version 2, a lot of new features are activated.
 Some of the new features include:

 - Incremental Download of Candidates to cater for candidates that changed to the Institution since last download.